Amid turmoil, Afghanistan pavilion arrives at Dubai's Expo - KESQ

 Associated Press

-DUBAI, United Arab Emirates (AP) — Afghanistan’s pavilion has finally arrived at the first world’s fair in the Middle East, a week after Dubai’s Expo opened without it.
-After the Taliban’s lightning takeover of Afghanistan, the country’s presence at the fair was uncertain.
-The previous government had organized a pavilion, and the new Taliban rulers are preoccupied with an economic meltdown.
-An independent Afghan antiques dealer based in Vienna has stepped in, shipping family heirlooms and other artistic artifacts to Dubai’s Expo 2020.
-He said he hopes that the temporary six-month exhibit that arrived earlier this week can transcend the current political turbulence and provide a sense of Afghanistan’s rich history and culture.
+DUBAI, United Arab Emirates (AP) — Afghanistan’s pavilion has finally arrived at the first world’s fair in the Middle East a week after Dubai’s Expo opened without it.
+The Taliban’s lightning speed takeover of Afghanistan, the country’s presence at the fair was uncertain.
+The previous government had organized the pavilion, and the new Taliban rulers are preoccupied with an economic meltdown.
+An independent Afghan antiques dealer based in Vienna has stepped in, shipping family heirlooms and other artistic artifacts to Dubai’s Expo.
+Mohammed Omer Rahimy hopes that the temporary six-month exhibit that arrived earlier this week can transcend the current political turbulence and provide a sense of Afghanistan’s rich history and culture.